Table of Contents Show

-Even if you don’t know when exactly you can restart, there has to be an understanding of what’s in store.
-There needs to be a frank discussion between yourself and your contractor about the challenges that lie ahead for a start.
+Even if you don’t know when exactly you can restart, there must be an understanding of what’s in store.
+There needs to be a frank discussion between yourself and your contractor about the challenges ahead at the start.
 Plans might have to be redrawn and a new schedule put in place.
 You’ll also want to check that your finances are secure enough to withstand further delays.

-For anyone that’s still in the planning phase of their project, this is a great time to get your plans on paper.
-Most renovations take a few weeks or months to plan, so the sooner properly you start, the better.
+This is a great time to get your plans on paper for anyone still in the planning phase of their project.
+Most renovations take a few weeks or months to plan, so the better, the sooner you start.
 Decide on a budget, choose the materials you’ll use, and get some blueprints drawn up.
 To help you determine what’s possible, you can arrange a video call with an architect.
 Once you have an idea of what you want, start taking photos and videos of your home.
 You can then send these to contractors who can evaluate the project and give you an expected quote.